How To Be The Underdog

 • Weave the underdog theme throughout the show.
 Blame on-air snafus on how your studios are not as nice as your competitors’.
 When you stumble, mention how your superior competitor would never make such a mistake.

-• When you are #1, continue to be the underdog.
+• When you are #1, continue to act like the underdog.
 The haters come out of the woodwork when anyone reaches the top.
 Present your show as the scrappy alternative threatened by Spotify, syndicated national shows, or corporate pressure.